Connect to Linux Server from Windows with Putty

-Download a suitable software version of Putty, If your system support 64-bit so download it, if not download the 32-bit version.
+Download a suitable software version of Putty, if your system support 64-bit so download it, if not download the 32-bit version.
+Then, complete the installation steps and Install the Putty to Linux connection!

 Note: The default SSH port number is 22, also make sure the SSH radio button is selected!

-- Now the connection is created, Just type the Username and press Enter, After that, type Password and press Enter again.
+Now the connection is created, Just type the Username and press Enter, After that, type Putty Password and press Enter again.

 Note: Due to security reasons, You won’t see the typed characters as a password!